What is Defense-in-Depth?

 Endpoint Detection and Response (EDR) software or agents reside on the client system (e.g., a user's laptop or mobile phone) and provide antivirus protection, alert, detection, analysis, threat triage, and threat intelligence capabilities.
 These solutions run on rulesets (i.e., signatures or firewall rules) or heuristics (i.e., detection of anomalous or malicious behaviors).

 Privileged Access Management (PAM) solutions provide tools that protect access to both human and non-human privileged accounts and credentials.
 Passwords are stored and dispensed through a secure vault, rotated regularly, and typically tied to multifactor authentication.
 The principle of least privilege is applied whereby policies and technical controls only assign users, systems, and processes access to resources (networks, systems, and files) that are absolutely necessary to perform their assigned function.

 Network Segmentation is the practice of dividing a network into multiple sub-networks designed around specific business needs.
 For example, this approach often includes having sub-networks for executives, finance, operations, and human resources.
 Depending on the level of security required, these networks may not be able to communicate directly.
 Segmentation is often accomplished through the use of network switches or firewall rules.

-Beyond these typical layers of cyber security software tools, the guiding principles of Defense-in-depth have evolved to go beyond simply detecting and stopping an attack or breach.
+Beyond these typical layers of cybersecurity software tools, the defense-in-depth guiding principles have evolved to go beyond simply detecting and stopping an attack or breach.
 Thus, a broader, more strategic definition of defense-in-depth encompasses additional security measures such as incident response, disaster recovery, reporting, and forensic analysis.